marklchaves/ashtabula/README.md

 This is a minimalist plugin that is for displaying responsive cards in a slide.

-- On a wide screen device, the slide will show a horizontal card (image on the left and text on the right).
+- On a large screen device, the slide will show a horizontal card (image on the left and text on the right).
 - On a small device, the slide becomes a stacked card with the image on the top and text on the bottom.

 See the screengrabs below to get a visual.